fefa4ka/mdlm/README.md

 This framework provides a holistic and multi-dimensional perspective on different aspects of human experience.
 It combines the concepts of sphere of life, element, zodiac sign, arcane tarot, and alchemical stage to provide a more complete and nuanced understanding of different areas of life.

-**Note**: This is a symbolic and metaphorical system and the associations are not definitive.
-It's important to remember that these concepts are open to interpretation.
+**Note**: Used associations are specific to different cultures and may not be familiar or relevant to everyone.
+It's recommended to start by familiarizing oneself with the images and associations that are specific to one's own culture or those that one understands.
+Mixing concepts is an advanced level and may not always be possible or appropriate.

+It's important to remember that these concepts are open to interpretation and one should use their own judgement when applying them.
+It's also important to note that some of the concepts presented here are symbolic and metaphorical and should not be taken too literally.

 This is not a guide to action, in the process of studying the topic, I decided **just for fun** to describe it in the context of an IT solution.

 | Sphere of life | Potential | Element | Chackra | Spiritual Laws | Zodiac Sign | Chinese zodiac | Olympian gods | Jyotirlinga | Arcane Tarot | Deadly Sins | Brahmajāla Sūtra | Month | Alchemical stage |
 |-|-|-|-|-|-|-|-|-|-|-|-|-|-|